ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - SSL custom domain
         - go to TLS/SSL settings and create an app service managed certificate
         - add SSL binding (new certificate to custom domain)
+    - CORS: cross-origin resource sharing
+        - browsers notice when a page is trying to request data from a different domain, and they block this from happening
+        - from the CORS page on the web app resource (that gets requests) you can add domains that are allowed to make requests

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes